-recently reported that Sydney house prices were down -1.3 per cent in the last quarter, ending in November 2017, and Darwin house prices had dropped backwards -2.7 per cent.
+recently reported that Sydney house prices were down -1.3 per cent in the last quarter ending in November 2017, and Darwin house prices had receded -2.7 per cent.
 The report found a combined capital city drop of -0.1 per cent in the last month.

 Flags are raised when we hear these figures, which is understandable.
 Sydney and Darwin make up a significant proportion of the Australian housing market.

 But a decline in numbers in some regions over a certain period, is not a reason to panic.

 These figures are taken over a three-month or one-month period, and don’t necessarily predict what is to come.
 While economists are on alert, there is no consensus about what will happen in the future.
 No-one can be certain.

 What we can be sure of, is that the house market inevitably rises and falls.
 And after such a strong growth in house prices, particularly in Sydney, it is reasonable to expect that the market will stagnate slightly.
 House prices fell in 2015 and many times before.
 But that’s not to say they won’t come back up again.

 Also, averages taken in Sydney and Darwin do not speak for the whole of Australia.
 They don’t even reflect all parts of these regions.
 Sydney and Darwin are diverse; many parts of both cities won’t experience decline in value.